 The space ecosystem can find relevant procurement information on EDA Procurement webpage.
-Information about EDA's calls is available on Tenders Electronic Daily (TED) and the Space Platform.
+Information about EDA's calls for tenders is available on the eTendering platform.

 EDA procurement rules differ from those applicable for EU procurement and are adapted to meet various security requirements.